-Chadwick Hudson Pinder was originally signed by A's scout Neil Avent…graduated from Poquoson (VA) High School…attended Virginia Tech University and graduated in 2016…as a junior in 2013, was selected to the Blacksburg Regional All-Tournament Team, ACC All-Tournament Team, and All-ACC first team…also earned All-ACC Academic Team honors in 2011 and 2012.
+Graduated from Poquoson (VA) High School...in 2016 graduated from Virginia Tech...as a junior in 2013, was selected to the Blacksburg Regional All-Tournament Team, ACC All-Tournament Team and All-ACC First Team...earned All-ACC Academic Team honors in 2011 and 2012...his outfielder brother, Chase, was selected by the Cardinals in the seventh round of the June 2017 first-year player draft.

 The A's rookie utility player batted .238 with 15 home runs and 42 RBI in 87 games…ranked ninth among American League rookies in home runs and RBI and 10th in extra base hits (31)…started 28 games in right field, 18 at shortstop, 13 at second base, seven at designated hitter, four in center field and two in left field to become the first rookie in Oakland history to start at least one game at six different positions…the last A's rookie to start a game at five positions prior to him was Luis Quinones in 1983…is one of two Athletics over the last 22 years to start at least one game at six different positions (Adam Rosales in 2010)…entered the season with no professional experience in the outfield…had 92 strikeouts and 18 walks in 309 plate appearances…based on a minimum of 300 plate appearances, he had the seventh fewest plate appearances per strikeout in Oakland history (3.36) and the 10th highest strikeout-to-walk ratio (5.11)…batted .247 (21- for-85) against left-handed pitching compared to .234 (46-for-197) with 12 of his 15 home runs against right-handers…had 10 of his 18 walks against lefties…hit .221 with 10 of his 15 home runs and 28 of his 42 RBI at home but had a .255 batting average on the road…had 11 home runs and 27 RBI in 37 day games compared to four home runs and 15 RBI in 50 games at night…had a .196 average when leading off an inning, .171 with runners in scoring position and two outs and .144 with two strikes…was 0-for-5 with the bases loaded…committed four errors in 22 games at shortstop (.952 fielding percentage) and one in 16 games at second base (.983)…also made one error in 35 games as a right fielder and had a .987 fielding percentage in 41 games overall in the outfield…batted .275 as an outfielder, .217 as an infielder and .190 as the designated hitter… went 1-for-10 (.100) with five strikeouts as a pinch hitter…started games at every spot in the batting order except leadoff and cleanup…saw his most action with 24 starts batting second.
 OAKLAND: Began the season at Triple-A Nashville and was batting .324 in nine games when he was promoted to Oakland April 16…went 2-for-11 (.182) over his first six games with the A's but then hit .308 with six home runs and 13 RBI over a 20-game stretch from April 29 to May 31… made his professional debut in the outfield May 7 against Detroit with a start in right field…also stole the first base of his career in that game…had his first career two-homer game May 31 at Cleveland and was a perfect 3-for-3…finished May with a .304 batting average in 18 games but then hit .195 in 21 games in June…started the month with a career-high 0-for-13 streak that he snapped with his eighth inning double June 4 against Washington…started in right field June 15 against New York (AL) and moved to shortstop in the eighth inning…became the third player in Oakland history to play right field and shortstop in the same game…joins Tony Phillips (July 4, 1989 vs. Kansas City) and Bill Almon (six times from 1983-84)…did it again Aug.
 21 at Baltimore…was batting .234 with nine home runs and 25 RBI in 47 games with the A's when he was placed on the disabled list June 24 with a strained left hamstring…went 5-for-27 (.185) on an eightgame rehab assignment with Nashville from July 18 to 30 and hit .266 with a home run and two RBI in 17 games overall with the Sounds…was reinstated from the DL July 31 and hit .241 with six home runs and 17 RBI over his final 40 games with the A's…made 28 of his 33 starts following his return in the outfield (24 in right field, four in center field, one in left field)…was 9-for-18 (.500) over his first five games following his return…capped that stretch with his first career four-hit game Aug.
 6 at Los Angeles (AL)…then went 7-for-42 (.167) over his next 12 contests before connecting for his second career two-homer game Aug.
 26 against Texas…had a career-high four RBI and his third career two-homer game in the second game of the Sept.
 9 doubleheader against Houston…then went 7-for-40 (.175) over his final 11 contests…made all four of his starts in center field in consecutive games from Sept.
 18-22.